ranakapil92/AVM/README.md

 # SVM

+Problem:
+To implement SVM Classification algorithms and test it with different Kernels.
+In first file code file SVM.py we are generating own data 1. linear sperable data 2. circular data 3. overalapped data

 Run in Spyder or run with python3.5.
 Please insure the datafile “iris.data” same folder.
 First line is for running SVM with no data and second line is SVM with IRIS data.
 You can run both parallelly in separate terminal but it might slow your system.